 You can also use -Dorg.gradle.internal.invalidate-coupled-projects=false to force parallel configuration when there are access problems.

-Please be aware that these options disable the validation that makes execution parallel- and caching-safe when isolated projects is enabled, so you may see some unexpected behaviour when using them.
+Note that these options disable the validation that makes execution parallel- and caching-safe when Isolated Projects is enabled, so you may see some unexpected behavior when using them.

 Build logic constraints